 - (k) Identify usage trends and develop data analysis, including for purposes of research, audit, reporting and other business operations;

 - (l) Comply with our legal obligations, resolve disputes, and enforce our agreements;

 - (m) Disclose data to selected third parties: please see “Transfer and Storage of Your Information” and “Disclosure to Data Recipients” sections below.

-- (n) If you allow your visitor badge to be scanned by an exhibitor, speaker or sponsor when at our events, you will be providing the exhibitor, speaker or sponsor with your personal data, which they may use to contact you about their products or services.
+- (n) If you allow your visitor badge to be scanned by exhibitors, speakers or sponsors when at our events, you will be providing any of the exhibitors, speakers or sponsors with your personal data, which they may use to contact you about their products or services.